 13. Be Friendly.
 Trolling language learning forums isn’t a likely way to make friends or discover exciting opportunities and get support.
 Smile, even when you are just typing away on the keyboard.

-14. Positive Mindset.
+14. Develop a Positive Mindset.
 “You can’t have a positive life with a negative mindset” Negativity especially when applied to language learning will get you nowhere.
 If anything those in a negative mindset are more likely to quit!
 Life, and pardon my English at times will be shit and if you choose to focus on the ‘shit’, you’ll quickly lose sight of what you are truly capable of.
 Positive people constantly seek out new opportunities without the fear of if they will be successful or not.
 Yes, you do have to be realistic, but do so with a positive mindset.

 15. Organisational Skills.
 Are you organised?
 I have a journal for my language learning.
 It also has all my Skype tutorials and study group meetups listed.
 I would be lost without my language learning journal.
 Being highly-organized is a very desirable soft skill.
 It is also essential for success!